 Under certain circumstances, police may execute a search without first securing a search warrant.
 In many situations, police may search automobiles without getting a warrant first.

-If a defendant believes a search might have been illegal, the defendant can file a motion to suppress, asking the judge to disregard any evidence found from the search.
+If you believe a search might have been illegal, you can file a motion to suppress, asking the judge to disregard any evidence found from the search.
 Winning a motion to suppress could be key to getting criminal charges dropped.

-In this article, our Las Vegas criminal defense attorneys answer frequently-asked-questions about search warrants in Nevada, including warrant requirements, refusing searches, and how to challenge warrants.
-Click on a topic to jump to that section:
+In this article, our Las Vegas criminal defense attorneys discuss the following topics re. search warrants in Nevada, including warrant requirements, refusing searches, and how to challenge warrants.
+Also listen to our informative podcast:

 A search warrant is a court-issued document authorizing police to enter a location and search it for evidence of a crime.
 A warrant includes an affidavit by police swearing that there is probable cause that a crime has occurred.

 Warrants are supposed to specify the place(s) to be searched and the item(s) to be seized.
-Police may execute search warrants only between 7:00 AM and 7:00 PM unless the police can show the court good cause otherwise.
+Nevada police may execute search warrants only between 7:00 AM and 7:00 PM unless the police can show the court good cause otherwise.
 Police have ten (10) days to execute a search warrant.1

-It depends.
-In certain circumstances, police do not have to get a search warrant prior to conducting a lawful search.
+In certain circumstances, Nevada police do not have to get a search warrant prior to conducting a lawful search.
 The following are common exceptions to the warrant rule:

 - Hot pursuit: Police usually do not need to secure a search warrant if a suspected criminal flees the scene of a crime and the police have to enter another’s property in order to chase the suspect.

-- Consent: If someone freely and voluntarily consents to be searched, the police are not required to get a search warrant first.
-People are advised *never* to consent to a warrantless search.
+- Consent: If you freely and voluntarily consent to be searched, the police are not required to get a search warrant first.
+You are advised *never* to consent to a warrantless search.

-- Traffic stops: If police stop a car for a traffic violation, they usually do not need a search warrant to then search the car if they have probable cause to suspect it is holding contraband or criminal evidence.
+- Traffic stops: If police stop your car for a traffic violation, they usually do not need a warrant to then search your car as long as they have probable cause to suspect it is holding contraband or criminal evidence.

-- Search incident to arrest: If someone gets arrested, the police may search his/her body and the immediate area.
+- Search incident to arrest: If you get arrested, the police may search your body and the immediate area.
 This is usually to search for weapons and to ensure everyone’s safety.2

-If the officer has a valid search warrant, then the person cannot refuse the search.
-If the person refuses to let the police in the home, the police may break in and use reasonable force against the person to execute the search.3
+If the officer has a valid search warrant, then you cannot refuse the search.
+If you refuse to let the police in your home, the police may break in and use reasonable force against you to execute the search.3

-Yes, but the police may go ahead and search the car anyway without a warrant as long as they have probable cause that the person is involved in a crime.
+Nevada police may search your car without a warrant or your consent as long as they have probable cause that you are involved in a crime.
 This is called the “automobile exception” to the warrant requirement.

 See our related article, Can police in Nevada search your car without consent?

-Yes, as long as the police have reasonable suspicion that criminal activity is occurring (“reasonable suspicion” is a lower bar than “probable cause”).
-Police typically never get a warrant prior to conducting a frisk.5
+Police may frisk you without a warrant as long as they have reasonable suspicion that criminal activity is occurring (“reasonable suspicion” is a lower bar than “probable cause”).
+Police in Nevada typically never get a warrant prior to conducting a frisk.5

 If the police had a search warrant, the motion to suppress would point out how the warrant was invalid.
-Common reasons for warrant invalidity are:
+In our experience, common reasons for warrant invalidity are:

 - the warrant was overbroad,